lime-rt/lime/doc/usermanual.rst

 This parameter, which is only read if `par->samplingAlgorithm==1`, allows the user to provide LIME with the location of maxima in the grid point number density function.
 This is not required, but if the GPNDF is varies over the model field by very many orders of magnitude, it may speed the gridding process if provided.

-The parameter is a 2D array: the first index is the number of the maxium, the second is the spatial coordinate.
+The parameter is a 2D array: the first index is the number of the maximum, the second is the spatial coordinate.
 Thus `par->gridDensMaxLoc[2][0]` refers to the X coordinate (coordinate 0) of the 3rd maximum (remember that C always counts from zero!)

 .. code:: c